-23. Holidays for the purpose of this section of the Determination shall mean and be deemed to be Australia Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.
+23. Holidays for the purpose of this section of the Determination shall mean and be deemed to be New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, Queen's Birthday, Labour Day, Anzac Day, Christmas Day, Boxing Day, Melbourne Cup Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.